-Phi Sigma Chi (Lehigh Colony) New Member Education Plan Spring 2021
+Phi Sigma Chi (Mu Chapter) New Member Education Plan Fall 2023

-Contact Info: National@PhiSigmaChi.com

-NME- Luis Blanco.
-929-500-8139

-Phi Sigma Chi's Purpose:
+Contact Info: national@phisigmachi.com NME Carson Rodriguez.
+203-400-8081 Phi Sigma Chi's Purpose:

-The purpose of Phi Sigma Chi shall be: - A. To promote and cultivate education and social relations among students. - B. To provide students with the means for translating concerns to actions. - C. To strengthen the unity among the men on and off the college campus. - D. To form a lifelong brotherhood among our members. - E. To consider the goals and ideas of members as continually applicable to campus, social and person life. - F. To promote superior scholarship as a basis of intellectual achievement. - G. To cooperate with other fraternities, sororities, and university administration in the concern for and maintenance of high social and moral standards. - H. To direct members toward a consciousness of their lifelong responsibility of assisting others. - I. To enhance our members' ability to take a leadership position in society.
+The purpose of Phi Sigma Chi shall be: 1.
+To promote and cultivate education and social relations among students.
+2. To provide students with the means for translating concerns to actions.
+3. To strengthen the unity among the men on and off the college campus.
+4. To form a lifelong brotherhood among our members.
+5. To consider the goals and ideas of members as continually applicable to campus, social and person life.
+6. To promote superior scholarship as a basis of intellectual achievement.
+7. To cooperate with other fraternities, sororities, and university administration in the concern for and maintenance of high social and moral standards.
+8. To direct members toward a consciousness of their lifelong responsibility of assisting others.
+9. To enhance our members' ability to take a leadership position in society.
 Mission of New Member Education:

 The purpose of our "New Member Education" is to familiarize the incoming intakes with the policies and operating procedure for Phi Sigma Chi.
 Once selected to become intakes we strongly feel that the incoming new members have a passion to create progressive change on campus.
 Through our new member education, we teach our incoming members how to translate those concerns into actions.
-We, expect our incoming members to attend a series of weekly workshops about an hour long that we feel will strengthen their leadership skills and create a memorable college experience full of knowledge they can apply to their everyday life.
+We expect our incoming members to attend a series of weekly workshops about an hour long that we feel will strengthen their leadership skills and create a memorable college experience full of knowledge they can apply to their everyday life.
+During the duration of the "New Member Education" program, our primary aim is to empower incoming intakes of Phi Sigma Chi with the necessary tools, knowledge, and values that will enable them to contribute positively to both their immediate campus community and the world beyond.
+We recognize that each new member brings a unique perspective and potential for impact, and our mission is to nurture and channel this potential effectively.
 Phi Sigma Chi's Hazing Policy: